mike2point71/mike2point71.github.io/README.md

-## Welcome to Mike's Super Shoddy Pile of Links and Notes
+# Welcome to Mike's Super Shoddy Pile of Links and Notes

+## Here are some commands I seem to value have SUPER handy

-Ubuntu Install
+### Ubuntu Install

 ```shell
 builtin cd ~ && \